007chiragshah/tucana/Architecture_Overview.md

  6. **Redis**:

-  - We used Redis in our infra for caching, session management, and storing the user state of our different central hub applications.
+  - Central Hub uses Redis in our infra for caching, session management, and storing the user state of our different central hub applications.
-  - We choose Redis because it provides features like high performance as an in-memory data store, supports complex data structure, is faster and more scalable for caching, flexible.
+  - Central Hub choose Redis because it provides features like high performance as an in-memory data store, supports complex data structure, is faster and more scalable for caching, flexible.
 It supports pub/sub messaging, ensuring fast, scalable, and reliable performance.

  7. **Monitoring**:

   - Central Hub uses different dashboards like the Kubernetes dashboard, Grafana Dashboard, and Loki Dashboard for different monitoring purposes.
     - **Kubernetes Dashboard**:
-      - We used the Kubernetes dashboard in our infra setup to monitor the health, cluster state, logs, and performance of all the Kubernetes resources like pods, jobs, deployment, replicaset, services, etc.
+      - Central Hub uses the Kubernetes dashboard in our infra setup to monitor the health, cluster state, logs, and performance of all the Kubernetes resources like pods, jobs, deployment, replicaset, services, etc.
-    - **Loki Dashboard**:
+    - **Loki**:
-      - Central Hub uses the Loki dashboard to display the audit-related logs and pod-related logs.
+      - Central Hub uses the Loki to display the audit-related logs and pod-related logs.
     - **Grafana Dashboard**:
       - Central Hub uses the Grafana dashboard to show color-coded visualization of the different alerts coming from the Prometheus with the different views of the current alert. its status, also with the table format.